freedomofpress/securedrop-docs/docs/journalist/journalist.rst

-SecureDrop for *Journalists*
+SecureDrop for Journalists
 ============================

 .. include:: ../includes/provide-feedback.txt

-This guide presents an overview of the SecureDrop system for a *Journalist*.
-It covers the core functions necessary to start working with the platform: logging in securely, viewing documents, editing documents, and interacting with *Sources*.
+This guide presents an overview of the SecureDrop system for a Journalist.
+It covers the core functions necessary to start working with the platform: logging in securely, viewing documents, editing documents, and interacting with Sources.

-*Journalists* will use the *Journalist Workstation* to read, print, and otherwise prepare documents for publication.
+Journalists will use the *Journalist Workstation* to read, print, and otherwise prepare documents for publication.
 Apart from those deliberately published, decrypted documents are never opened in an environment with direct access to the Internet

-SecureDrop provides a number of benefits intended to protect *Journalists*.
+SecureDrop provides a number of benefits intended to protect Journalists.
 Communications through SecureDrop are encrypted in transit, so messages cannot be easily intercepted and read while they are moving across the Internet, and are also encrypted on the server so if any attacker manages